Rectus/openxr-steamvr-passthrough/readme.md

 - User adjustable color parameters and opacity.
 - Override mode for applying passthrough to applications that do not support it.
 The passthrough view can be blended using chroma keying.
 - The floor projection height can be shifted up to get correct projection on an horizontal surface such as a desk.
+- EXPERIMENTAL: Supports 3D stereo reconstruction to estimate projection depth, using OpenCV.
+Includes support for Weighted Least Squares disparity filtering, and Fast Bilateral Solver filtering.
+- EXPERIMENTAL: Supports custom fisheye lens rectification instead of using the OpenVR pre-rectified output.

 ### Limitations ###

 - Only the SteamVR runtime is supported.
 - Only headsets that provide the passthrough camera feed to SteamVR are supported.
-If the SteamVR room view does not work, this will not work.
+If the SteamVR Room View does not work, this will not work.
 - OpenVR applications are not supported.
 - Only applications that use the core specification passthrough by submitting frames with `environmentBlendMode` set are supported.
 - Applications using the Meta `XR_FB_passthrough` extension are not currently supported.
-- The passthrough view only supports a fixed depth reconstruction, while clamping the projection depth to the floor plane of the playspace.
+- The default passthrough view only supports a fixed depth reconstruction, while clamping the projection depth to the floor plane of the playspace.
 This works the same as the the SteamVR 2D Room View mode.
 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
 - The passthrough view has higher latency than the SteamVR compositor.
 - OpenGL applications are not currently supported.
 - The DirectX12 renderer isn't using shared textures for the camera frames.
 This limits performance.
+- The 3D reconstruction modes do not project the images correctly yet.

 ### Supported Headsets ###